 - 4. Make sure the Track's output goes to the Master, and that the Master output goes to the hardware audio outputs connected to your speakers or headphones. - 5.
 Open the FX Window for this track.
 You will need to insert a Software Synthesizer here.
 You can use any such VSTi or DXi synth that you already have installed.
 In this example, we will be using VSTi ReaSynth (Cockos), which is included with REAPER.
 For the time being, leave the ReaSynth parameters at their default settings. - 6.
 Press Ctrl R to start recording.
 Play a simple tune on the Virtual Keyboard.
-Use your mouse or PC Keyboard - e.g., zxcvbvcxz will play half a scale up and down.
+Use your mouse or PC Keyboard e.g., zxcvbvcxz will play half a scale up and down.
+When finished, Press Ctrl P again down.
 When finished.
 Press Ctrl R again to stop recording.
 If prompted, save your media item.